 If you decide that you want the disease-resistant or fast-growing hybrid seeds, then you should have a pretty easy time finding them at any garden center or hardware store.
 They are also readily available online, too.

-If you decide that you want to have some fun experimenting with heirloom seeds, though, your best bet is to buy them online.
-Most garden centers tend to carry hybrid seeds rather than heirloom seeds, and if they do carry any heirlooms, then they usually don’t have very much variety.
+If you decide that you want to have some fun experimenting with heirloom seeds, though, your best bet is usually to buy them online.
+Most garden centers tend to carry a lot of hybrid seeds rather than heirloom seeds, and if they do carry heirlooms, then they usually don’t have very much variety.
 If you’re not picky about what varieties you want, then you can probably find enough heirlooms at a garden center for your garden, but if you’re looking for specific varieties or if you want to try some of the rarer more unusual varieties, then you’re much more likely to find those online.

 Since heirloom seeds are making a comeback in popularity, though, there are several online companies now that are preserving the seed varieties of the past and making them available for modern gardeners to plant.
 In this blog post I list out some of the ones that I consider the best online sources to find heirloom seeds.